-2. Ratio of part-time employees is calculated as number of part-time employees divided by number of regular employees times 100.
+- 2. Ratio of part-time employees is calculated as number of part-time employees divided by number of regular employees times 100. - 3.
+Figures for 2007/Q3 are those of July.

 Sources: Ministry of Health, Labour and Welfare, "Monthly Labour Survey"; Ministry of Internal Affairs and Communications, "Labour Force Survey."